awslabs/mountpoint-s3/doc/CONFIGURATION.md

 Mountpoint can optionally cache object metadata and content to reduce cost and improve performance for repeated reads to the same file.

 To enable caching, use the `--cache <CACHE_DIR>` command-line flag.
-This flag will enable caching of metadata using a default time-to-live (TTL) of 60 minutes.
+This flag will enable caching of metadata using a default time-to-live (TTL) of 1 second.
 Object content will also be cached within the cache directory specified.
 Mountpoint will create a directory within this path, removing any files or directories within it at mount time and exit.
 When running multiple Mountpoint processes on the same host,